cap-js/docs/cds/compiler-v2.md

 A type, an element, or a service entity is expected here {.error.danger}

-Entity type must be from the current service ‘S' {.error.warning}
+Entity type must be from the current service 'S' {.error.warning}

 ::: tip **Fix Option 1**<br>